The best financial wellness tips to help you stay on track

 A post shared by My Imperfect Life (@thisismyimperfectlife)

 1. Talk about money

-The first thing Selina advised is to get comfortable talking about money, something we all tend to be very bad at.
-Talking about money or someone's financial income is often seen as 'rude' but this needs to change in order to have a wealthy relationship with money.
+Black Girl Finance UK founder, Selina Flavius, says to get comfortable talking about money, something that's not always easy to do.
+The topic is often seen as rude, but our mindset needs to change in order to have a healthy relationship with our finances.

-"It's super important because a lot of the times when people are struggling with their finances, they don't talk to anyone about it.
-It's not uncommon, for some reason we exist in a world where money is not often spoken about," she says.
-"But it's super important to talk about how you are doing financially because if you are struggling you should not suffer alone or in silence, there is help out there."
+"It's super important because a lot of the times when people are struggling with their finances, they don't talk to anyone about it," she says.
+"But it's super important to talk about how you are doing financially because if you are struggling, you should not suffer alone or in silence.
+There is help out there."

-She also highlighted that talking about your finances with someone who is doing the things you'd like to do.
-Don't be afraid to speak to someone who got on the property ladder about how to save up for house, discuss money-saving challenges with someone who nails their savings goals every month, or even someone who figured out how to ask for a pay rise successfully.
+Don't be afraid to speak to someone who got on the property ladder—ask them how to save up for a house.
+You can even discuss money-saving challenges with someone who nails their savings goals each month, or get a peer's insight about how to ask for a pay rise successfully.

 2. Prioritize your finances

-Many of us lead very busy lives, especially before the pandemic slowed things down.
-This often means prioritizing our finances can fall to the bottom of our to-do lists, says Selina.
+Many of us lead busy lives, especially before the pandemic slowed things down.
+This often means prioritizing finances can fall to the bottom of our to-do lists, Flavius believes.

-Selina is a big advocate for saving and suggests that you should be saving at least 20% of what you earn each month if you can.
-But if you need to start with a smaller amount and work your way up then that's great too.
+Flavius is a big advocate of saving, and she suggests that you should be saving at least 20% of what you earn each month if you can.
+But if you need to start with a smaller amount and work your way up, then that's great, too.

 She continues: "A simple budgeting strategy is the 50/30/20 rule.
 So 50% of your income goes to your essential bills, 30% then goes to your wants and 20% is for your savings."